ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 The old detector's anchor was the browser saying the encoder is not free to do as it likes, which on a real call is nearly always true — it read `bandwidth` on all 34 collections of that run, including all 6 healthy ones.
-Here it is one of three, which is a filter rather than a claim and the only honest use of a signal that eager.
+Here it is a gate rather than a claim, and the only honest use of a signal that eager.

-**The look-alike this shape rules out by construction.** A muted camera, a replaced track and a screen share of a still slide all drag the estimate down — the estimator cannot probe above what is being sent — and a detector watching the estimate alone reads that as a narrowing path.
-All three make the *headroom grow*: the encoder is asking for less while the path keeps offering what it did.
-The earlier draft needed a `minUtilizationRatio` guard for exactly this case; the headroom shape does not need one.

 **How it recovers.** When the browser stops reporting a bandwidth limitation, and on nothing else.
 There is no recovery threshold on any bitrate, because nothing